DSH105/Nexus/README.md

 Nexus
 =====

 DSH105's IRC bot.
-A versatile Java IRC bot using the PircBotX library.
+A versatile, modular Java IRC bot using the PircBotX library.

 According to Latin (`C17`), Nexus can be defined as `a binding together` (from `nectere` - `to bind`).
 Therefore, Nexus is the bot that brings everyone together.